-- (e) Using an appropriate barrier device when providing CPR. - (f) Using a face mask or shield if it is reasonable to anticipate an exposure to an airborne transmissible disease. - (g) Decontaminating non-disposable equipment (e.g., flashlight, control devices, clothing and portable radio) as soon as possible if the equipment is a potential source of exposure. - 1.
-Clothing that has been contaminated by blood or other potentially infectious materials shall be removed immediately or as soon as feasible and stored/ decontaminated appropriately. - (h) Handling all sharps and items that cut or puncture (e.g., needles, broken glass, razors, knives) cautiously and using puncture-resistant containers for their storage and/or transportation. - (i) Avoiding eating, drinking, smoking, applying cosmetics or lip balm, or handling contact lenses where there is a reasonable likelihood of exposure. - (j) Disposing of biohazardous waste appropriately or labeling biohazardous material properly when it is stored.
+- (d) Treating all human blood and bodily fluids/tissue as if it is known to be infectious for a communicable disease. - (e) Using an appropriate barrier device when providing CPR. - (f) Using a face mask or shield if it is reasonable to anticipate an exposure to an airborne transmissible disease. - (g) Decontaminating non-disposable equipment (e.g., flashlight, control devices, clothing and portable radio) as soon as possible if the equipment is a potential source of exposure. - Clothing that has been contaminated by blood or other potentially infectious materials shall be removed immediately or as soon as feasible and stored/ decontaminated appropriately. - (h) Handling all sharps and items that cut or puncture (e.g., needles, broken glass, razors, knives) cautiously and using puncture-resistant containers for their storage and/or transportation. - (i) Avoiding eating, drinking, smoking, applying cosmetics or lip balm, or handling contact lenses where there is a reasonable likelihood of exposure. - (j) Disposing of biohazardous waste appropriately or labeling biohazardous material properly when it is stored.